 If we consider just some examples we can see how the landscape has radically altered.

 Travel-based enterprises have suffered heavily.
 Transport, accommodation, and hospitality are virtually in cold storage at the moment.
+However signs of thawing are visible.
 Sadly we can expect to see some notable failures and probably a very different mix amongst the survivors.
+It may be time to review some outsiders securing strong positions in the new brandscapes.

-Some businesses, particularly those in the retail sector, have had no option but to simply shut down or mothball their businesses.
+Some businesses, particularly those in the retail sector, had no option but to simply shut down or mothball their businesses.
 Which of those do we expect to survive?
 Will this further change the picture of our high streets?
-It will inevitably make many question whether a high street presence is necessary for their businesses.
+It inevitably makes many question whether a high street presence is necessary for their businesses.

 The growth of online operation has already been remodeling service sectors such as estate agency.
-Are these businesses further re-thinking their business model, and what will it look like.
+Are these businesses further re-thinking their business models, and what will they look like?

 For many businesses, their problems have been exacerbated by supply chain difficulties.
 Will companies now be revising their chains.
 Will a need for resilience lead to a return to more vertical integration and control?